Who We Are

 When my 15 year old daughter was diagnosed with Paediatric/Wild-type of GIST it was the worst news our family had ever received.
 Very little was known/available to patients with this diagnosis in the UK.
 In June 2010 we attended the Paediatric, Wild-type GIST Clinic in Washington DC, hosted by Dr Su Young Kim and Dr Lee Helman.
 Inspired, I felt determined that UK patients should also have this facility.

 Encouraged by GIST Support UK, with fundraising from families, friends, supporters and with the dedication of Dr Ramesh Bulusu, we have opened a specialist clinic for Paediatric, Adolescent, Wild-type and Syndromic GIST patients in the UK.
-This year we will be hosting 17th PAWS-GIST Clinic at Addenbrooke’s Hospital in Cambridge. www.pawsgistclinic.org.uk
+We host three PAWS-GIST clinics each year at Addenbrooke’s Hospital in Cambridge.
+Patients can register to attend the clinic on the clinic web site www.pawsgistclinic.org.uk

 Essential bi-products of this initiative have been the establishment of the National GIST Tissue Bank and the National GIST registry in the UK, stimulation of GIST research projects and support of GIST clinical trials.